sebastian2007bro/LanaOS/README.md

-# Project-Anna
+# LanaOS
-This Project is based on Sebs SW CV
+This Project is based on SCSW 1.2